flowersinthesand/portal-java/core/README.md

 ### @On
 * `String value()`

 Defines an annotated method or an annotated annotation as the event handler.
 The `value` element is an event name.
-The method should be `public` and a return type of the method signifies nothing. `On.open`, `On.message`, `On.close` are provided as special annotations for `open`, `message`, `close` event respectively.
+The method should be `public` and a return type of the method doesn't matter. `On.open`, `On.message`, `On.close` are provided as special annotations for `open`, `message`, `close` event respectively.

 ### @Data
 Specifies that the event data will be converted to the annotated parameter's type and set to the annotated parameter.
 By default, [Jackson](http://wiki.fasterxml.com/JacksonHome) library is used to create an instance from a JSON string.
 Any object the client sent can be converted into the `Map<String, Object>` type.

 ### @Reply
 Specifies that the annotated parameter is a reply callback.
-The parameter's type should be `Fn.Callback` or `Fn.Callback1`.
+The parameter's type should be `Fn.Callback` or `Fn.Callback1` and the method's return type should be `void`.
+If the reply is requested and the method's return type is not void, the result is used as the callback data, and the callback is executed accordingly.
+So, use this way when you need to execute the callback asynchronously.

 ## Model